dustin-py/dustin-py.github.io/_posts/2020-06-23-myfirstpost.md

          - Traits: consistent, cautious, ect.

->### Sorry to do this to you, but I'm gonna poke at the complexity of the brain again.
-So, our brains decided that nameing itself wasn't a great enough feat, therefore it continued to search the cosmos of curiosity and dive into why.
-Which led to examining the personalities of each brain.
-Now these test are used in schools to get a general idea of how to interact with that individuale student or in employment processes to see the strengths of a possible employee.

-> ### What I've decided to do is figure out how these test questions make people feel when they read them to provoke the answer, do words with negative sentiment effect the decision?

-###*Figure 1:*
+>## Revisiting the complexity of the human brain, self identification was only the beginning of the marvel.
+That feat was followed by the realization of its complexities.
+This led to the exploration of personalities formed by the individual brain.
+[There are a number of various personality tests designed for just that(e.g. Myers-Brigg Type Indicator, Neo Pi-R, Eysenck Personality Questionaire, 16PF, Rorshach Test etc.) ].
+These tests are used by schools to determine individual student interaction and by employers to determine the strengths and weaknesses of a potential employee.
+I'll be exploring if questions affect emotional state to provoke the answer, do negative words effect the decision?
+Alternatively, I'll be analyzing the general personalities of the test score population across multiple countries."

+#***Figure 1:***

 ### Sentiment analysis is the interpretation and classification of emotions (positive, negative and neutral) within text data using text analysis techniques.